 Visit the Audit Guidelines Knowledge Center community

-You can customize this document for your unique assurance process environment.
+As an IT audit and assurance professional, you are expected to customize this document for your unique assurance process environment.
 Use it as a review tool or starting point to modify for your purposes, rather than as a checklist or questionnaire.
 Keep in mind that to use this document for maximum effectiveness, you should hold the Certified Information Systems Auditor (CISA) designation or have the necessary subject matter expertise to conduct your assurance process while under the supervision of a professional who holds the CISA designation.